 Keep in mind that working is also a very valuable way to learn about the Canadian work context and to develop a network.

-- If you are working in a transitional job while you pursue registration, this may still be an excellent opportunity to find work that still uses your skills or to gain exposure to the field of your occupation.
+- If you are working in a transitional job while you pursue registration, this may still be an excellent opportunity to find work that uses your skills or to gain exposure to the field of your occupation.

 In some cases, it is possible, or even necessary, to begin working in your profession before you are fully registered.

 Where this is possible, it is usually after the regulatory body is satisfied with your application, and after you have demonstrated your knowledge/skills through examinations, programs of study or interviews.
 These types of positions are usually paid.
 They will likely be paid at a lower level than they will once you are fully registered.
-Knowing whether there is an opportunity for work and pay during your registration process may also help you in your decision making.
+Knowing whether there is an opportunity for paid work during your registration process may also help you in your decision making.